Brand Focus: Daystate

 Weihrauch never forget their high quality standards and examples of their products just keep working and working.
 I personally have a HW35 which dates from the 1970s, and despite its physical appearance the accuracy is phenomenal and I wouldn’t change it for anything!

-To learn more about Weihrauch, head to their collections page, or to our Weihrauch brand page for a full list of products.
+To learn more about Weihrauch, head to our collections page for a full list of products.
 And you can check out the official Weihrauch official site here.

 Love Weihrauch?
 Own one of their airguns?
 Tell us what you think of the brand in the comments below.